What Should You Bring to a Newborn Photo Session? | Palo Alto & Bay Area Newborn Photography Guide

 A well-fed baby is:

-This single step makes the biggest difference in how the session feels.
+This single step has the biggest impact on how your newborn photo session goes.

 Even if you feed right before the session, babies often need to eat again.